-Our friends at Student Loan Hero suggest grouping expenses into categories and using certain percentages of your take home pay to figure out how much you can afford to spend in each.
+Our friends at Student Loan Hero suggest grouping expenses into categories and using certain percentages of your take-home pay to figure out how much you can afford to spend each.
 Housing, including all that goes with it, is capped at 35% of your monthly income.
 Transportation is capped at 15%, savings 10%, debt payoff 15%, and everything else the remaining 25%.

 Have a goal in mind.

 It can be a big goal like buying a house, getting married, or having children.
-Or it can be little goals along the way like going on a nice vacation.
+Or you can have little goals along the way, like going on a nice vacation.
 Having a goal will give you the motivation to practice smart budgeting and keep an eye on that cash flow each month.
 Reducing your debts and saving as aggressively as you can early in your career will go a long way to getting you to those big goals down the road.

 Have questions?
 Reach out!
 We’d love to walk you through how to set yourself up for long-term financial success while still reaching your short-term financial goals.